DeveloperPaul123/thread-pool/README.md

 #### Summary

 In general, `dp::thread_pool` is faster than other thread pool libraries in most cases.
 This is especially the case when `std::move_only_function` is available. `fu2::unique_function` is a close second, and `std::function` is the sloweset when used in `dp::thread_pool`.
 In certain situations, `riften::ThreadPool` pulls ahead in performance.
 This is likely due to the fact that this library uses a lock-free queue.
 There is also a custom semaphore and it seems that there is a difference in how work stealing is handled as well.
+Interestingly, `task_thread_pool` seems to pull ahead with large numbers of smaller tasks.

 #### Details